 So your first step toward improving deep sleep is determining your chronotype.
 That way you can rigidly follow your body clock -- while finding the best sleep position for you to sleep comfortably -- and get on your ideal sleep cycle.

 To calculate your chronotype, first, you'll want to think about what time you would like to wake up on the day you have no obligations and are completely free; no other requirements and work.
 Need Help?
 Simply take our short quiz below to help you find your sleep chronotype.

 Develop Your Own Personal Sleep Recipe

-In my recent Tedx talk, I discussed how it took me time to create my own sleep “recipe.”
+In my Tedx talk, I discussed how it took me time to create my own sleep “recipe.”
 I view sleep as the perfect combination of the right ingredients; so once you know your chronotype, that means following it to optimize the stages of sleep.
 We’ve done a deep dive on how to get more deep sleep, but here’s a quick refresher:

 “Bedtime” is when melatonin is released, and your body is primed for sleep.
 Your body also reaches its highest temperature, which triggers your “sleep switch.”

 This is the most restorative stage of sleep, one where your core body temperature will drop to its lowest point.
 So many good things happen during deep sleep: spinal fluids wash toxins away from your brain, your DNA heals, your memories are filed, and more.

 Getting consistently good REM sleep strengthens your ability to learn, bolsters your memory, and leads to a positive mood.
 During this stage you’re also rising out of that “valley” as your core body temperature starts to warm up.